Hill Towns of Tuscany Highlights6 Days & 5 Nights 4.8 Read 16 reviews

 Your bags will be transferred from your accommodation as per your itinerary and moved onto your next overnight accommodation.
 We ask you to limit your luggage to one bag of up to 20kg per person.

-You will need good walking shoes/boots, comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc. Our comprehensive pre-departure information pack has a good kit list.
+You will need good walking shoes/boots, comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.

 Either Pisa, Florence or Rome are convenient and you can reach the start/end of the walk by train in an hour or two.